js-penguins/hw-w02d01-ajax-weather/readme.md

 ## BONUSES!!
 - Add the latitude and longitude, humidity, precipitation, and wind speed
-- Style your app!
+- Style your app more!
 Make it look pretty!
 Some advanced styling ideas:
     - Have the temperature turn blue if under 40, and red if above 90.
     - Look into the [javascript date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and change the background color based on the time of day.
 - Look into [Font Awesome](http://fontawesome.io/) and add icons based on the weather.